jdcrown/mulch/README.md

 ##### This tool was built for Mulch Madness to extract orders from square's API and massage the data and insert it into quickbooks.

+### Duplicate detection

+The duplicate detection works at both the customer and Sales Receipt levels.
+On the customer, the tool uses the customer **last name**.
+If multiple customers with the same last name are discovered, the tool logs the discrepancy and moves to the next customer.

+Note: This could work better, but sometimes the customer moves to a new address, changes a phone or email and this duplicate detection would not catch this either.
+So for now we just flag this and move on.

+For the sales receipt duplication, the tool keys off of customer id, product name, date and quantity.
+If all those match, we likely have a duplicate.
+Otherwise it automatically enters a new order for the customer.

+### Customer adds

+The tool will automatically add a new customer if the **last name** is not found in the quickbooks database.
+The tool will, under this circumstace, prompt the user to continue or abort this sales order.
+If you add this customer manually, then next time the tool runs, it will add the sales order.

 ## Setting up your environment